webmandman/angularexamples/README.md

 Run `npx create-nx-workspace@latest` to scaffold the nx workspace.
 Follow the prompts.

-1. Workspace name is for example the organization name, ie: `psomas` or the global namepspace of the environment, ie: `examples`.
+1. Workspace name is for example the organization name, ie: `myorg` or the global namepspace of the environment, ie: `examples`.
 2. What to create in the new workspace?
 Framework of the first application.
 3. Application name?
 Name of the first application.
 4. and so on...